 Prompts About Prison Conditions

-- What aspect of prison that you want readers to know about.
-(Please be detailed and be specific about how you know each fact).
+- Write about an aspect of prison that you want people outside to know about?
+(Be specific about how you know each fact).

 - Tell us about a policy you’d like to see changed.
 Include your reasons as well as what opponents would say, and your response to them.